How to innovate in finance, future trends & challenges according to Bjorn Cumps

 #1 Contextual banking

-With contextual banking, customers get offers tailored to them, at the most relevant time.
-A big challenge here is to understand the customer and their buying behavior.
+With contextual banking, customers get offers tailored to them at the most relevant time.
+A big challenge here is to understand the customer and their buying behavior using real-time data.
 When do customers need a certain product?
 And what is the best time to make that offer?
+Our data shows that timing-optimized offers see a 4x higher conversion rate than generic push notifications.

 #2 Moving beyond financial services